KonradHoeffner/linkedspending/README.md

 Development
 -----------
 Needs Maven.
+Uses Java 8.
+Using Java 9 may require creating the correct module info file, however the Maven configuration sets the compiler version to Java 8 so you should not run into this problem by accident but only if you purposely decide to upgrade Java to version 9.
 Uses Project Lombok so you may have to integrate it into your GUI if you develop it with one, see http://projectlombok.org/features/index.html.

 Code Style